andrewpmartinez/ziti-git/README.md

 Use "ziti-git [command] --help" for more information about a command.
 ```

-## Getting Started
+## Cloning -- Getting Started With Ziti

-To start hacking away on Ziti first clone the repos:
+To start hacking away on Ziti first clone the `github.com/openziti/ziti`
+repositories.
+It is suggested to run the `ziti-git clone` command inside
+an empty directory as multiple directories will be created.

+Example:

 ```
 mkdir ziti